AtlassianPS/ConfluencePS/docs/en-US/Remove-Space.md

 schema: 2.0.0
 ---

-# Get-ConfluenceSpace
+# Remove-Space

 ## SYNOPSIS
-Retrieve a listing of spaces in your Confluence instance.
+Remove an existing Confluence space.

 ## SYNTAX

 ```
-Get-ConfluenceSpace -apiURi <Uri> -Credential <PSCredential> [[-SpaceKey] <String[]>] [-PageSize <Int32>]
+Remove-Space -apiURi <Uri> -Credential <PSCredential> [-SpaceKey] <String[]> [-Force] [-WhatIf]
- [-IncludeTotalCount] [-Skip <UInt64>] [-First <UInt64>]
+ [-Confirm]
 ```

 ## DESCRIPTION
-Fetch all Confluence spaces, optionally filtering by Name/Key/ID.
-Input for all parameters is not case sensitive.
-Piped output into other cmdlets is generally tested and supported.
+Delete an existing Confluence space, including child content.
+"The space is deleted in a long running task, so the space cannot be considered deleted when this resource returns."

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-ConfluenceSpace -ApiURi "https://myserver.com/wiki" -Credential $cred
+Remove-Space -ApiURi "https://myserver.com/wiki" -Credential $cred -Key ABC,XYZ -Confirm
 ```

-Display the info of all spaces on the server.
+Delete the space with key ABC and with key XYZ (note that key != name).
+Confirm will prompt before deletion.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-ConfluenceSpace -SpaceKey NASA
+Get-Space | Where {$_.Name -like "*old"} | Remove-Space -Verbose -WhatIf
 ```

+Get all spaces ending in 'old' and simulate the deletion of them.
-Display the info of the space with key "NASA".
+Would simulate the removal of each space one by one with verbose output; -WhatIf flag active.

 ## PARAMETERS